 But, have another HazMat inspection with a violation and hit the magic 80% alert threshold and expect a nice note to be mailed out to you (that’s your first “intervention”).

-Here are the general “Intervention Thresholds” for each CSA BASIC (Passenger carriers and HazMat transporters are held to a higher standard):
+Here are the general “Intervention Thresholds” for each CSA BASIC ( As you can see, passenger carriers and HazMat transporters are held to a higher standard):

 Usually, you’ll be okay with an alert in one CSA BASIC category.